RobotecAI/RobotecGPULidar/src/memory/README.md

       e.g. stream).

-- Why all classes are has non-typename template parameter MemoryKind?
+- Why do all classes have non-typename template parameter MemoryKind?
   - We really want to know the memory kind (and thus - location) of an array at compile time to write performance-aware code.